neosaurrrus/eola-technical-challenge/README.md

 3. Jazz up the output, play around with extracting 'fun' facts such as highest scoring name.
 # Things I found Tricky

 Setting up a Ruby project- It has been a while since I had done non-Rails Ruby from scratch so it might be over engineered for the job it needed to do but I kept the functionality to easily produce a gem from it at a later stage.
+In a similar vein, as it was a relatively simple problem I kept it to one class but arguably the File parser part could be a second class.
+Again, getting the right level of infrastucture is a head scratcher.

 Finding the right names, 'Scorer' is not the most helpful of class names!